scotentSD/international/_posts/2019-11-12-ScotExport.md

 **What we discovered**
 - People have a reasonably high awareness of GlobalScot (in this audience)
 - They are not always accurate in what they think GlobalScot is
-- They often hear about GlobaScot through existing SDI interactions
+- They often hear about GlobalScot through existing SDI interactions
-- Actual usage levels are quite flows
+- Actual usage levels are quite low
-- People find it takes a long time to Accessibility
+- People find it takes a long time to access
   - QUOTE: "**It is a very manual process**"
 - People only use the website when they want to use the network.
 (Earlier access might have prepared them better)
 - The web site appears dated